 Among other values, having a degree means that you have shown to have independent thought in identifying problems and setting goals plus the skills, creativity and willpower to provide solutions, follow through and make the world better!

-Be sure to check out the computer graphics theses from previous years.
+Be sure to check out the our defended theses from previous years.

 If you are still unsure what a thesis is or how to write it and like metaphors, then check out our article series Of Thesis Writing.